vicinityh2020/LabVIEW-adapter/README.md

 ## 1.0.0
 Start version, it works with agent-service-full-0.6.0.jar, and it receives three parking slots states and publishes charging price.

 # Functionality and API

 ## Read microgrid state
 ### Endpoint:
             GET /remote/objects/{oid}/properties/{pid}
-Returns last known value and time the value was received by EMS. “oid” is UUID of EMS and “pid” is a property identifier.
+Returns last known value and time received by EMS. “oid” is UUID of EMS and “pid” is a property identifier.
 User can read generated active power of PV and WT, the SoC of ESS, active power load of microgrid.

 ## Subscribe to event channel
+### Endpoint:
             POST /objects/{oid}/events/{eid}

-## Functions

-Adapter will enable to pass incomming events from VICINITY into LAbVIEW software
+Returns last charing price value and time received by EMS. “oid” is UUID of EMS and “eid” is a event identifier.
+User can read the number of free parking slot and charing price automatically.